CHITHIRALA/gcd/README.md

 * Change the default column labels to descriptive names("Activity","ActivityDesc"
 * Load features into data frame from features.txt
-* Load Activity codes, activitity labes and subjects for training subjects 5- Change default lables to descriptive labesls for Activity codes, activity lables and subjects 6- Combine activity codes, activity labels and subjects for training data 7- Load Activity codes, activitity labes and subjects for test subjects 8- Change default lables to descriptive labesls for Activity codes, activity lables and subjects 9- Combine activity codes, activity labels and subjects for test subjects 10-Combine and test and train subjects data
+* Load Activity codes, activitity labes and subjects for training subjects
+* Change default lables to descriptive labesls for Activity codes, activity lables and subjects
+* Combine activity codes, activity labels and subjects for training data
+* Load Activity codes, activitity labes and subjects for test subjects
+* Change default lables to descriptive labesls for Activity codes, activity lables and subjects
+* Combine activity codes, activity labels and subjects for test subjects
+* Combine and test and train subjects data
-11-create another data frame with  acitivy codes of mean and SD 12-Mege with activity_labels to get the activity description 13-Remove the activity_code
+* Create another data frame with  acitivy codes of mean and SD
+* Merge with activity_labels to get the activity description
+* Remove the activity_code
-14-Aggregate the activity codes mean and SD data by Activity and Subject 15-Order the measuremetns by Activity Type  and Subject 16-Write output to file "MeanAndSDofMeasures.txt" in the working directory
+* Aggregate the activity codes mean and SD data by Activity and Subject
+* Order the measuremetns by Activity Type  and Subject
+* Write output to file "MeanAndSDofMeasures.txt" in the working directory

 =========================================================================